Teekay to buy 12 tankers from Apollo-backed Principal Maritime

-(Reuters) - Shipping company Teekay Tankers Ltd (TNK.N) said it would buy a fleet of 12 Suezmax tankers for $662 million from Principal Maritime Tankers, backed by Apollo Global Management LLC (APO.N).
+Aug 5 (Reuters) - Shipping company Teekay Tankers Ltd said it would buy a fleet of 12 Suezmax tankers for $662 million from Principal Maritime Tankers, backed by Apollo Global Management LLC.

 The acquisition will make Teekay Tankers one of the largest owners of Suezmax tankers in the world.